Toothbrushing for Pugs Who Hate It:

 In addition to being highly expressive, pugs are skilled at playing guilt trips.
 The eyes.
 The sighs.
 The whole “how could you betray me like this?” vibe.
 But trust me, they’ll get used to it, and some will even learn to tolerate (or dare I say enjoy?) the ritual.

-Before we brush, we observe.
+Brushing dog teeth at home, Before we brush, we observe.
 Because if your pug’s mouth is already a battlefield, brushing might do more harm than good.

 Look for: